cosmos/cosmos-sdk/docs/architecture/adr-046-module-params.md

 ### Positive

 - Module parameters are serialized more efficiently
-- Module parameters changes are able to be stateful
+- Modules are able to react on parameters changes and perform additional actions.
+- Special events can be emitted, allowing hooks to be triggered.

 ### Negative